codemix/obligations/README.md

 obligations.postcondition(1 > 0); // always ok
 obligations.postcondition(false); // throws a PostconditionError
 obligations.postcondition(0 > 1, "The world has ended!"); // throws a PostconditionError with a custom message

+obligations.invariant(1 > 0); // always ok
+obligations.invariant(false); // throws an InvariantError
+obligations.invariant(0 > 1, "The world has ended!"); // throws a InvariantError with a custom message

 ```